w3f/Grants-Program/applications/Datagen_Project.md

 ## Future Plans

-- Short term, while the development team works on the grant proposal, the management team will continue the private sale of our DataGen token (to ensure more financial resources for our project) and increase our available network;
+In- Short term, while the development team works on the grant proposal, the management team will continue the private sale of our DataGen token (to ensure more financial resources for our project) and increase our available network;

-- Our long term plan is to access the Substrate Builder's Program and walk the path to obtain a Parachain.
+- Our long-term plan is to access the Substrate Builder's Program and walk the path to obtain a Parachain.

-  ## Future Proposal to to amend the amount for the second Milestone from 12K to 21K (9K USDC increase).
+  ## Future Proposal to amend the amount for the second Milestone from 12K to 21K (9K USDC increase).

   After an insightful conversation with your colleagues of Parity, Coleman Maher and Richard Casey we thought to apply for an integration of the payment for the second Milestone of our ongoing grant.
-We will do a quick recap and we explain why we think it is necessary:
+We will do a quick recap and explain why we think it is necessary:

 -We applied last summer for the grant.
-While I have always been personal responsible for the general technical design of th e architecture, including the specifics for the grant, the development was done in synergy with @viac92, that, back then, was our lead dev.
+While I have always been personally responsible for the general technical design of th e architecture, including the specifics for the grant, the development was done in synergy with @viac92, which, back then, was our lead dev.

 -At the time of the grant application @viac92 expertise was mostly solidity and other languages, not rust or the substrate framework.
 For this reason, B-Datagray (the legal entity that is responsible for developing the project) allowed the dev to take some time to be